mysql/mysql-utilities/doc/man/mysqldiff.rst

 that contains the appropriate ALTER commands to conform the object definitions for the object pairs specified.
 If a transformation cannot be formed, the utility reports the diff of the object along with a warning statement.
-See important limitations below in the NOTES section.
+See important limitations in the NOTES section.

 To specify how to display diff-style output, use one of the following values with the :option:`--difftype` option: